 How I lived until my sites made money

-Throughout this time, I had a full-time job.
+Throughout this time, I worked full-time jobs (except for one thrilling bout of unemployment peppered with temp gigs and part-time jobs).
 I owned a laptop instead of a desktop, and I bought it with me to my jobs.
 I worked during lunch, and on evenings and weekends.
-The normal workweek was 60-80 hours for about 10 years.
+My normal workweek was, in total, 60-80 hours for about 10 years.

 And then everything changed again

-Somewhere between 2008 and 2012, we started seeing the so-called “mommy bloggers” and lifestyle bloggers.
-To those of us who honed our skills fighting the Google empire, these lifestyle blogs broke all the rules, and we couldn’t believe they got away with it.
+Somewhere between 2008 and 2012, we started seeing a new kind of blogger: the so-called “mommy blogger”.
+This condescending term was later changed to the more fitting and accurate “lifestyle bloggers.”
+To those of us who’d honed our skills fighting the Google empire, these lifestyle blogs broke all the rules, and we couldn’t believe they got away with it.
 They’d post multiple enormous, un-optimized photos in their entries, which took ages to download, even on broadband.
 They talked about their lives instead of carefully sticking to a niche that was popular with ad networks or affiliate product lines.
 They weren’t at all worried about Google penalties – probably weren’t even aware of them, I realize now – so they put up affiliate links without nofollow tags, paid reviews, paid text links and sponsored posts all over the place.

 And they got away with it!
 These were all actions Google had formally announced they would penalize, so I had always carefully avoided them.
 But here was this group of bloggers getting away with it.
 Either Google wasn’t penalizing them, or they were getting traffic from somewhere else.
 And there finally seemed to be such a thing as a full-time blogger.
 What was I missing?

 Ah, blessed social media